OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 With these functions we have finally reached the point where we can produce regional time series, which can then be combined into an animated GIF.

 ### Rolling time series

+The basic idea is a loop that generates a map for a fixed period but with incremented onset.
+Hence, it runs in annual steps from `onset` until `terminus` but keeps the `period` in the function call stable.

 ```r
 # time series slices of equal length